Sorry, you need to enable JavaScript to visit this website.

 Neighborhood Block Parties

-The change will also streamline the process and set up a one-stop-shop for residents to submit their applications through DDOT’s Transportation Online Permit System (TOPS).
-TOPS is DDOT’s fully automated online permitting system for all public space permits.
-TOPS allows residents to conveniently apply for a block party permit 30 days prior to the event date.
+Beginning in 2012, DDOT started to manage the public space permitting process for neighborhood block parties.
+Residents seeking to obtain a public space permit for an event on their block need to submit their request to DDOT through the Transportation Online Permit System (TOPS).
+TOPS allows residents to conveniently apply for a block party permit 15 days prior to the event date.
 Agency reviews will be completed through TOPS.
-Also, applicants can visit the permit center at 1100 4th Street SW.
-Our program support staff will be happy to walk you through the permitting process.
+Applicants can also visit the permit center at 1100 4th Street SW where program support staff will be happy to walk you through the process.

-• The area must not exceed two intersecting streets (i.e., must be limited to one block).
+• The area must not exceed two intersecting streets (i.e., must be limited to one block)

 • The street must be reopened no later than 10 pm